xiaojitui/wordfile_parser/README.md

 # wordfile_parser
-The script provides two functions to parse Word file.
+The script provides two functions to parse Word files.

-One function is used to extract text from Word file, and the other is used to convert Word to PDF files.
+One function is used to extract text from Word files, and the other is used to convert Word to PDF files.